45.3K

 Please Follow, like, share and all that good stuff.

-You can find Shazad @shazad on Twitter and Instagram
+You can find Andrew on Twitter @andrewkeates and on Instagram @mrandrewkeates

 Credit for our wonderful theme music goes to the incredibly talented, Adam Johnston’s, you can find more of his work at - https://adamjohnstonuk.bandcamp.com/